FreeRDP/Remmina/README.md

 **Remmina** is a remote desktop client written in GTK+, aiming to be useful for system administrators and travellers, who need to work with lots of remote computers in front of either large monitors or tiny netbooks.
-Remmina supports multiple network protocols in an integrated and consistant user interface.
+Remmina supports multiple network protocols in an integrated and consistent user interface.
 Currently RDP, VNC, SPICE, NX, XDMCP and SSH are supported.

 Remmina is released in separated source packages: